RaguRamanTB/typescript-projects/README.md

 - **Inheritance** is characterized by an "_is-a_" relationship between two classes.
 - **Composition** is characterized by an "_has-a_" relationship between two classes.

+### Optional Interface Properties:

+- A `?` after the property key lets the interface property to be optional